-This is an exciting time at Anderson University School of Nursing.
-Our faculty and staff work daily to provide students with a Christ-centered community of learning that prepares students in the Bachelor of Science (BSN) Pre-licensure Program in an evidence-based approach to patient care.
+Our nursing degree graduates find positions locally, nationally, and internationally.
+They are employed in public health agencies, primary care clinics, home healthcare, outpatient centers, nursing homes, schools, mental health agencies, hospices, the military, and many other industries.
+This is an exciting time within the Anderson University School of Nursing & Kinesiology.
+Our faculty and staff work daily to provide students with a Christ-centered community of learning that prepares students in the Bachelor of Science in Nursing (BSN) pre-licensure program in an evidence-based approach to patient care.

 BSN (Pre-licensure Program)

 This is the preferred first step in your career as a professional nurse who will be a skilled provider, designer, manager, and coordinator of patient care in a variety of practice settings.

 The curriculum emphasizes analytical skills, a liberal arts perspective, the expertise needed for the nursing profession, and a commitment to Christian service.
 Nursing students are prepared at the generalist level to provide both direct and indirect care for patients, which includes individuals, families, groups, communities, and populations.
 See the four-year plan for your nursing degree.